cghane/experimenting-with-synteins/README.md

 # AI-Guided Mini-Protein Binder Design Pipeline

-A closed-loop computational pipeline for designing mini-proteins that block **IL-6** — a key driver of autoimmune disease.
-Built to demonstrate the design-to-chemistry workflow at the core of next-generation Syntein-style therapeutics.
+A closed-loop computational pipeline for designing mini-proteins that block **IL-6** (a key driver of autoimmune disease).
+This project is my attempt to demonstrate the design-to-chemistry workflow at the core of next-generation Syntein-style therapeutics.

 ---

 ## What Problem This Solves

 Existing IL-6 blockers (e.g. tocilizumab) are 150 kDa antibodies costing ~$20k/year per patient, made in living cells.
-A 55 amino acid mini-protein could do the same job — small enough to chemically synthesize, cheaper to manufacture, and engineerable in ways biology alone can't achieve (D-amino acids, cyclization, helix stapling).
+A 55 amino acid mini-protein could do the same job, being small enough to chemically synthesize, cheaper to manufacture, and engineerable in ways biology alone can't achieve (D-amino acids, cyclization, helix stapling).

-This pipeline automates the full design process: generate candidates → filter for drug-like properties → score by predicted binding quality → iteratively improve the best ones → annotate for chemical modification.
+My pipeline automates the full design process: generate candidates → filter for drug-like properties → score by predicted binding quality → iteratively improve the best ones → annotate for chemical modification.

 ---